apache/geode/gemfire-spark-connector/doc/10_demos.md

 ```

 ### Run stateful network word count
-This demo shows how to save DStream to GemFire.
+This demo shows how to save DStream to Geode.
 To run the demo, open 3 Terminals:

 **Terminal-1**, start net cat server:
 ```